sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

 6. Select **Java 21** from the dropdown in the **Build Tool Version** field.

-7. In the **CNB Build** section, enter the URL of your container registry in the **Container Registry URL** field (for example, https://index.docker.io if you are using Docker Hub).
+7. In the **CNB Build** section, enter the URL of your container registry in the **Container Registry URL** field (for example, https://index.docker.io if you're using Docker Hub).

 8. Open the value help for the **Container Registry Credential** field and choose **container-registry-credentials**.